 Collecting and using rainwater

-Rainwater can be collected and used on your garden and - for other household uses such as washing your clothes and flushing the toilet.
-The more rainwater you collect, store and use, the less there'll be left to run off into the stormwater system.
-For more detailed information, see Collecting and using rainwater.
+Rainwater can be collected and used on your garden and for other household uses such as washing your clothes and flushing the toilet.
+The more rainwater you collect, store and use, the less will end up in the stormwater system.